-In chapter 4 Paul deals with the present limitations experienced by the apostolic band, how those limitations do not hinder the work of the gospel, and how they will be overshadowed by the future glory.
+In chapter four Paul deals with the present difficulties experienced by the apostolic band, how those difficulties do not hinder the work of the gospel, and how they will be overshadowed by the future glory.

 v6.
-The quotation refers to God's creation of this universe.
-As he commanded the light to shine on our world, so he has commanded light to shine on us, a life giving light.
-The light is the "light of the gospel of the glory of Christ" received at the time of our conversion, v4.
-In simple terms, we may understand this enlightening as a bonding with the person of Christ.
+As God commanded the light to shine on our world, so he has commanded light to shine on us, a life giving light.
+This light is the "light of the gospel of the glory of Christ."

 God's power is made perfect in weakness

-A glance at the New Testament will leave us a little wary of a success doctrine.
+A glance at the New Testament should leave us a little wary of a health, wealth and happiness theology.
 Of all people, Jesus was not a success.
 At the end of his earthly life he only had his mum, a few women disciples and John, to stand by him at his crucifixion.
-His ministry was a success in God's eyes only.
-As far as this world is concerned, it was a failure.
+His ministry was a success in God's eyes only; from a worldly perspective it was a failure.
 Paul was in no less a situation.
 "Who is weak, and I do not feel weak", says Paul.
 "Who is led into sin, and I do not inwardly burn."
-From God's perspective, Paul's arrival at Rome in the last chapters of Acts is glory indeed.
-Yet from any other view, it was a paltry achievement.
+From God's perspective, Paul's arrival in Rome is glory indeed.
+Yet, from any other view, it was a paltry achievement - he was a prisoner.

 When Paul beheld the face of Christ on the Damascus Road, the brilliance of that face blinded him.
 In that vision he knew God in all His glory.
 We may not have had his vision, but that light has shone "in our hearts."

-It is an amazing fact but true, we bear the image of the living God, and yet we bear that image in an ineffective, limited, even compromised frame.
-We can actually admit to being constantly overcome by the circumstances of life.
-"Hard pressed on every side.... perplexed..... persecuted..... struck down."
+It is an amazing fact but true, we bear the image of the living God, and yet we bear that image in an ineffective, limited, even compromised frame and so have to admit to being constantly overcome by the circumstances of life: "Hard pressed on every side.... perplexed..... persecuted..... struck down."